 2. Influence Of Fast-Food Restaurants And Food Advertising

-There is a study that shows the effects of food advertising on eating behaviors.
+Both children and adults are influenced by the food advertisements that are broadcast on television.
+A study shows that food advertising has a huge influence on eating behaviors.
 The influence is far more than brand preference.
-In this study, children at 45 percent more when exposed to food advertisements.3
+In this study, children ate 45% more when exposed to food advertisements.6

-Working individuals prefer to eat food from fast-food restaurants because it is cheap and easily available.
-These foods are poor in nutrients that the body requires.
-They are fattening and result in overweight.4
+After a busy day at work, you may prefer to skip cooking and eat from fast-food restaurants because the food is cheap, tasty, and easily available.
+These foods are rich in calories but poor in the nutrients that your body requires.
+They are also fattening and result in overweight.7

-The term “socioeconomic status” is generally used to identify a person’s status with respect to others based on characteristics such as income, qualifications, type of occupation, and where they live.
+Have you ever thought that your risk of or propensity toward obesity can also depend on your socioeconomic status (SES)?
+Your “socioeconomic status” refers to your status with respect to others based on characteristics such as income, qualifications, type of occupation, and where you live.

 Our environment, lifestyle, and food habits depend on how healthy we are and is closely linked to obesity.
 Adequate physical activities and healthy food consumption are important to stay healthy.